ZhujinLi/wordcount/README.rst

 wordcount
 =========

-The project aims to write word count programs in different languages, with the simplest syntax.
+The project aims to provide word count programs in different languages, with the simplest syntax.